PRESS QUOTES

 NY Press: "Bisi uses the various, mostly fictitious, characters that inhabit the songs as windows into a much broader perspective."

-LA Weekly: "another bout of uncategorizeable experimentation. [...]
-Crooning in English with a mush-mouthed voice that unwittingly evokes Jonathan Richman and the Alley Cats’ Randy Stodola, the Argentine native pays alternately baleful and sarcastic Zappa-tastic homages to such apocalyptic sirens as “Mary Maudlin,” “Buddhist Girl” and “Goth Chick ’98.”
+LA Weekly: "Another bout of uncategorizeable experimentation. [...] crooning in English with a mush-mouthed voice that unwittingly evokes Jonathan Richman and the Alley Cats’ Randy Stodola, the Argentine native pays alternately baleful and sarcastic Zappa-tastic homages to such apocalyptic sirens as “Mary Maudlin,” “Buddhist Girl” and “Goth Chick ’98.”
 A circus-y, prog-cabaret vibe runs through the album, broken up by Bisi’s occasional demented spoken-word skits"

 Alternative Press: "Inspiring material that hits an emotional nerve not often struck"